 Frequently Watanabe includes within his photograph shadows and silhouettes of either someone or something.
-The details are obscured, hinted at, and what we can see exists as a shadow metaphor for someone or something which is just beyond our reach and comprehension.
+The details are obscured, hinted at, and what we can see exists as a shadow metaphor for someone or something which is just beyond our comprehension.
 Their presence is a shadow projected on a semi-translucent door, behind a hanging gauze, on fences or on a window.

-Due to the books publication date this book will not be on my list of best books for 2009 but it is a book that I enjoy and recommend and one of the better books that I have reviewed in 2009.
+Due to the books publication date this book will not be on my list of best books for 2009 but it is a book that I enjoy and recommend as one of the better books that I have reviewed in 2009.

 Best regards, Douglas Stockdale